Axe falls as Deutsche Bank lays off 18,000 in $8.3 billion reinvention

 Several workers left offices holding envelopes with the bank’s logo.
 Three employees took a picture of themselves beside a Deutsche Bank logo outside, hugged and then hailed a taxi.

-“If you have a job for me please let me know.
+“If you have a job for me, please let me know.
 But do not ask questions,” said one Deutsche employee.

 One senior banker, still in a job, questioned how well the slimmed down franchise in Asia would compete.

-“Will clients stick with us or is the game over?”
+“Will clients stick with us, or is the game over?”

-Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Rachel Armstrong, Navdeep Yadav, and Iain Withers in LONDON, Matt Scuffham in NEW YORK, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates, Edmund Blair and Alexander Smith
+Reporting by Paulina Duran in SYDNEY, Takashi Umekawa in TOKYO, Sumeet Chatterjee and Alun John in HONG KONG, Anshuman Daga in SINGAPORE, Rachel Armstrong, Navdeep Yadav, and Iain Withers in LONDON, Matt Scuffham, Lauren LaCapra and Elizabeth Dilts in NEW YORK, Tom Sims, Hans Seidenstuecker and Arno Schuetze in FRANKFURT and Michelle Martin in BERLIN; Writing by Jennifer Hughes; Editing by Christopher Cushing, Stephen Coates, Edmund Blair, Alexander Smith and Nick Zieminski